How we cut our MVP in half to launch KIDLY

 This was a difficult decision for us as we know how important PayPal is to increasing conversion in checkout.
 We already had to integrate Stripe and just didn’t have the capacity for this.
 It’s high up on the post launch backlog though.

 In the end we launched in 5 weeks but that was down to a third party courier not being able to test return labels in time to start shipping.
-We achieved what felt impossible.
-We were product to deliver what we did in such a short space of time.
+We achieved what felt impossible due to a clear focus on what was most important.

 We have had some wonderful feedback from our VIPs: